nmstreethran/ml-elec-model/README.md

 Local builds of the documentation in HTML and PDF formats can be viewed after running the above bash script by opening `docs/_build/html/index.html` and `docs/_build/latex/ml-elec-model.pdf` respectively.

-A list of references used is available on [Zotero](https://www.zotero.org/groups/2327899/nmstreethrans_library/collections/TXZSMUFP).
+A list of references used is available on [Zotero](https://www.zotero.org/groups/2327899/ml-elec-model/library).

 ## License

 Unless otherwise stated:

-- Python scripts, Jupyter notebooks and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+- Python scripts, Jupyter notebooks, and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-- content, images and documentation are licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).
+- content, images, and documentation are licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 ## Credits